About Houston Institute for Culture

 In addition to arts, educational events and topical forums, the organization operates many research and service projects.

-Its websites provide valuable information for communities and schools, and connect individuals to HIFC events.
+Its websites provide valuable information for communities and schools, and connect individuals to HIFC events and programs.

 Community members may also participate in cultural exchange activities, like public history and genealogy programs, and educational travel.